ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

     git add <pathtofilename>
     git commit -m "some message"
     ```
+    **NOTE:** it is best you committed each file separateley and not using a `*` wildcard since it's useful to have each commit's hash ID and message logged; also when adding to the git repository using `git add` make sure you are not adding unnecessary files like temporary or log files (try not to use `git add *` as much as possible).
   - Make a full record of your current branch and commit details.
 Use the command:
     ```
     git log –n 1